PleaseCallMePahJhonn/Live_Wallpaper_TheThreeBodyProblem/readme.md

 #### Requirements

-Windows 7 or above, 64bit OS and processor.
+Windows 7 or above, 32/64bit OS and processor.

-32bit binary isn't offered by the project, but you can always build one manually with Unity.
+Only 32bit binary is offered for better compatibility, but you can always build a 64bit binary with Unity.

 #### Screenshots